Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: III. ZCS in TCI as boundary topological effects

-Our analysis of multilayer stacking constructions of $\oplus_{1,2,3...}h^{(3)}\left(|t|<|\lambda|\right)$, however, reveals that the existence of ZCSs is not correlated with nonzero bulk polarization nor with FCA, even though such correspondence has been widely assumed as the existence conditions $|t|<|\lambda|$ for ZCSs and nonzero $\bf{p}$ appear to coincide with each other.
-It turns out that the (composite) Zak phase of edge bands is instead responsible for the emergence of ZCSs.
-Figure \ref{fig.2.}(d) shows the band dispersion of 1D-periodic nano-ribbon structure terminated by an edge shown in Fig \ref{fig.2.}(a), where the red line denotes an edge-localized band.
-The edge band carries the inversion eigenvalues of $+1$ at $k_{edge}=0$ and $-1$ at $k_{edge}=0.5$, thereby featuring a Zak phase of $\pi$ \cite{Edge_charge_1D} (or polarization of $\frac{1}{2}$ \cite{Bena_PRB_2017}).
-The energy dispersion of this band follows $E_{edge}=-\sqrt{t^2 + \lambda^2 + 2t\lambda\cos(2\pi k_{edge})}$, which is reminiscent of a 1D chiral-symmetric SSH chain \cite{Edge_charge_1D}.
-In fact, the chiral partner band of this edge band in Fig. \ref{fig.2.}(d) does not stand out since it is hybridized with other bulk bands at positive energy.
-In this sense, the corner-most sublattice in Fig. \ref{fig.2.}(a) can be interpreted as a dislocation in an edge-localized chiral-symmetric SSH chain, and it is well known that such dislocation hosts a ZCS as a consequence of Zak phase of $\pi$ \cite{Edge_charge_1D}.
-We indeed observe the well-known ZCS of $h^{(3)}\left(|t|<|\lambda|\right)$ as shown in Fig. \ref{fig.2.}(g) and (j).
+Therefore, it may be tempting to conclude that the existence of a ZCS shown in Fig.\ref{fig.3.} (d) and (e) is correlated with either a finite $Q_c$, or at least with a finite FCA.
+This conjecture is disproved by our analysis of multi-layer stacking constructions of $\oplus_{1,2,3...}h^{(3)}\left(|t|<|\lambda|\right)$ described below.
+Instead, we prove that the existence of a ZCS is a result of topological Zak phase of the edge localized band.
+Figure \ref{fig.3.}(f) shows the band dispersion of 1D-periodic nano-ribbon structure terminated by an edge shown in Fig \ref{fig.3.}(a), where the red line denotes an edge-localized band.
+This edge band carries the inversion eigenvalues of $+1$ at $k_{1d}=0$ and $-1$ at $k_{1d}=\pi$, thereby featuring a Zak phase of $\theta_Z^{\text{edge}}=\pi$ \cite{Edge_charge_1D} (or polarization of $\frac{1}{2}$ \cite{Bena_PRB_2017}).
+The energy dispersion of this band follows $E(k_{1d})=-\sqrt{t^2 + \lambda^2 + 2t\lambda\cos(k_{1d})}$, which is reminiscent of a 1D chiral-symmetric SSH chain \cite{Edge_charge_1D}.
+In fact, the chiral partner band of this edge band in Fig. \ref{fig.3.}(d) does not stand out since it is hybridized with other bulk bands at positive energy.
+The detailed discussion on how this edge-localized band is exactly mapped onto a 1D chiral-symmetric SSH chain is provided in Appendix.

-Bilayer and trilayer stacks of $h^{(3)}\left(|t|<|\lambda|\right)$, according to Eq. (\ref{eq2}), carry the bulk polarization of $\bf{p} = \rm\frac{1}{3}\bf{R}_{\rm1}+\rm\frac{1}{3}\bf{R}_{\rm2}$ and $\bf{p} = 0$, respectively.
-Thus, if we classify these structures based on their bulk polarization, $\oplus_2 h^{(3)}$ is in a topologically nontrivial phase and $\oplus_3 h^{(3)}$ is trivial.
-This distinction will indeed physically manifest in their FCA; $\phi=\frac{2}{3}$ for $\oplus_2 h^{(3)}$, and $\phi=0$ for $\oplus_3 h^{(3)}$.
-On the other hand, if we examine the composite Zak phase of the edge-localized bands in those structures, as shown in Fig. \ref{fig.2.}(e)-(f), the bilayer stack features vanishing edge Zak phase (modulo $2\pi$) and the trilayer stack has nontrivial $\pi$ edge Zak phase.
-In the presence of multiple bands below a certain bandgap of interest, the existence of a mid-gap boundary/dislocation state in 1D systems is determined by the composite Zak phase of all bands below the bandgap \cite{CompositeZak1, CompositeZak2}.
-As expected, we find that $\oplus_2 h^{(3)}$ lacks any ZCS, whereas $\oplus_3 h^{(3)}$ possesses a ZCS, see Fig. \ref{fig.2.}(h)-(i).